 How Startups Can Get the Most Benefit from a PEO for HR

-In a PEO relationship, the startup continues to handle the worksite responsibilities and decision making while the PEO has the fiduciary responsibility of handling administrative tasks, such as payroll and benefits, as well as all employment-related compliance issues.
+In a PEO relationship, the startup continues to handle the worksite responsibilities and decision making.
+Meanwhile, the PEO has the fiduciary responsibility of handling administrative tasks such as payroll and benefit, as well as guide the startup regarding employment-related compliance issues.

 Other PEO Benefits: Competitive Recruiting for Startups

-Stratus.hr President, Michelyn Farnsworth, coined it perfectly by saying, "Most employees want to work for a small company because they feel more valued, but don’t want to sacrifice the perks of working for a large organization.
-By outsourcing to Stratus.hr, employees can have both."
+Stratus HR Owner, Michelyn Farnsworth, coined it perfectly by saying, "Most employees want to work for a small company because they feel more valued, but don’t want to sacrifice the perks of working for a large organization.
+By outsourcing to Stratus HR, employees can have both."

 Lower Turnover for Startups with a PEO

 In addition to improved startup growth, PEOs can also help startups retain the best employees.
-A 2014 report from NAPEO titled Professional Employer Organizations: Keeping Turnover Low and Survival High found that employee turnover rates for PEO clients "is 10 to 14 percentage points lower per year than that of comparable companies" and that "businesses that work with PEOs are approximately 50 percent less likely to fail from one year to the next when compared to similar companies."
+A 2014 report from the National Association of PEOs (NAPEO) titled Professional Employer Organizations: Keeping Turnover Low and Survival High found that employee turnover rates for PEO clients "is 10 to 14 percentage points lower per year than that of comparable companies" and that "businesses that work with PEOs are approximately 50 percent less likely to fail from one year to the next when compared to similar companies."

-Stratus.hr has additional details about how a PEO assists startups during the growth phase and beyond.
-Contact Stratus.hr for more information. "
+Stratus HR has additional details about how a PEO assists startups during the growth phase and beyond.
+Book a free consultation for more information and our team will contact you shortly.